 - How?
 Mobility within networks or individually as freemover

-CEU is member of 3 networks for the moment
+CEU is currently member of the network:

 - CIII-RO-0014-10-1415: Borders and Borderlines in Cultural Anthropology in the university education / Netwrok Co-ordinator: Prof. Francisca De Haan